Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 1. Before starting, swirl each sample jar to homogenize the ethanol and any organismal material.
 Complete this at least 30 min before aliquoting to ensure particulates settle.
 2. Put on a pair of sterilized gloves.
 Then, sterilize the bench space by wiping with 10% bleach, followed by 70% EtOH.
 3. Pre-label 50 mL Falcon tubes with the sample ID number.
-    + The number of aliquots per jar will depend on the desired aliquot volume, original sample volume, and the density of material within the sample.
+    + The number of aliquots taken from each jar will depend on the desired aliquot volume, original sample volume, and the density of material within the sample.
 5. Remove the cap from a pre-labeled Falcon tube and place it facing upwards on a clean bench surface.
 6. Remove the lid from the corresponding sample jar and place it facing upwards on the bench.
      + Avoid splashing or creating ethanol droplets to minimize the risk of cross-contamination.